All Episodes

 So we call it training data.

-We have training data and then we have test data to test the system.
+We have training data, and then we have to test data to test the system.

 So that's a technical expression for it.

-And so these modern speech recognition systems are so-called, I mean, there are different kinds, but popular one is so-called Hidden Markov Models, which is just a certain statistical structure.
+And so these modern speech recognition systems are so-called, I mean, they're different kinds, but popular one is so-called hidden Markov models, which is just a certain statistical structure.

 And then you give the system a lot of training data, so speech and the corresponding text.